 No, not always.
-Mulch should only be replaced if it exhibits signs of decomposition or if it came from plants infested with pests and diseases.
+Mulch should only be replaced if it exhibits signs of decomposition or comes from plants infested with pests and diseases.
 Otherwise, you can continue to use it as mulch and add new ones to retain the proper layer thickness.

 Is it still possible to use rotting mulch?

 Yes.
-You can still use mulch that has been stored long enough for mold to take over.
-Spread it out on concrete and allow the sun to sterilize it before removing the mulch molds.
+You can still use mulch stored long enough for mold to take over.
+Spread it on concrete and allow the sun to sterilize it before removing the mulch molds.
 If ants or other pests start to make their way into the mulch, you can control them with soapy water.

 What type of mulch has the longest lifespan?

 Bark mulches have a lifespan of 7 to 10 years.
 Because of its resilience to decomposition, cedar mulch, in particular, lasts.
 The oils also deter insects in cedar mulch.
-They do not, however, contain as many nutrients as other types of bark mulch.
+They do not contain as many nutrients as other types of bark mulch.

 Mulching is an art to master if you understand how each type of mulch impacts your plants.

-We hope you would reuse or repurpose your old mulch to maintain it as it decomposes.
+We hope you reuse or repurpose your old mulch to maintain it as it decomposes.

 To prevent pests and diseases from spreading to other crops, diseased plant mulch must be disposed of.